 It had a human head and huge fangs, a long, thick tail, and talons of fantastic size with a great gleaming sword in each claw.

-- Famed in Story: Odd gets famous for his raiding expedition to Bjarmaland.
+- Famed In-Story: Odd gets famous for his raiding expedition to Bjarmaland.
 Whenever he introduces himself after that, he is usually asked in response whether he is "the Odd that went to Bjarmaland".

 - Foil: The blood brothers Hjalmar and Odd.
 Hjalmar became a viking so he will be able to marry princess Ingibjorg back in Sweden, and voluntarily adheres to a chivalrous code of honor.
 Odd is quite ruthless, fights for his fame only, is not attached to women and plans never to return home.

-- Half-Human Hybrid: Vignir is Odd's son with the giantess Hildigunn.
+- Vignir is Odd's son with the giantess Hildigunn.
 At ten years, he is already much taller and stronger than Odd and also appears much more mature and knowledgeable than one would expect from a child of that age.

-- Kraken and Leviathan: Sailing past Greenland in pursuit of Ogmund Tussock, Odd spots two rocks raising themselves up out from the sea, which puzzles Odd.
+- Kraken and Leviathan: Sailing past Greenland in pursuit of Ogmund Eythjolfslayer, Odd spots two rocks raising themselves up out from the sea, which puzzles Odd.
 Piloted by Vignir, the ships pass right between the rocks.
 When they look back later at the day, the rocks have vanished, which baffles Odd even more.
 Vignir then explains that the rocks were the jaws of the sea-monster Hafgufa, the "biggest monster in the whole ocean" which "swallows men and ships, and whales too, and anything else around", and that they have sailed right through the open maw of the monster.
-Vignir knew this was not dangerous because Hafgufa had just surfaced and always stays at the surface for at least one tide, even though Ogmund Tussock had summoned the creature to swallow Odd.
+Vignir knew this was not dangerous because Hafgufa had just surfaced and always stays at the surface for at least one tide, even though Ogmund had summoned the creature to swallow Odd.